stegua5/JS_Project/README.md

 Form validation and modal window to proof that the details are correct.

-The gitHub link for the preview is: https://stegua5.github.io/JS_Project/
+The gitHub link for this project is: https://stegua5.github.io/JS_Project/